 To view qualifying educational requirements and/or combination of education and specialized experience click on the following link:

 KNOWLEDGE, SKILLS AND ABILITIES (KSAs): Your qualifications will be evaluated on the basis of your level of knowledge, skills, abilities and/or competencies in the following areas:

-2. Knowledge of intelligence research and collection methods, techniques, and practices to use multi-source intelligence information systems to capture data in order to make recommendations in developing intelligence capabilities, new hypotheses and theories, and threat assessments.
+1. Knowledge of a comprehensive range of intelligence research and collection methods, techniques, and practices to use multi-source intelligence information systems to capture data in order to make recommendation in developing intelligence capabilities, new hypotheses and theories, and the threat assessments.

-3. Expert knowledge of the national intelligence community, Joint, DoD structure, organizations, and mission/functions, inter-relationships and operations.
+3. Knowledge of the national intelligence community, Joint, DoD structure, organizations, and mission/functions inter-relationships and operations.

-6. Knowledge of safety and security regulations, practices, and procedures; and knowledge of security practices for ensuring the safeguarding of classified information.
+5. Knowledge of safety and security regulations, practices, and procedures.

 PART-TIME OR UNPAID EXPERIENCE: Credit will be given for appropriate unpaid and or part-time work.
 You must clearly identify the duties and responsibilities in each position held and the total number of hours per week.

 VOLUNTEER WORK EXPERIENCE: Refers to paid and unpaid experience, including volunteer work done through National Service Programs (i.e., Peace Corps, AmeriCorps) and other organizations (e.g., professional; philanthropic; religious; spiritual; community; student and social).
 Volunteer work helps build critical competencies, knowledge and skills that can provide valuable training and experience that translates directly to paid employment.You will receive credit for all qualifying experience, including volunteer experience.